 Decisions on asylum applications

-In 2012, just under one third (31 %) of EU-27 first instance asylum decisions resulted in positive outcomes, that is grants of refugee or subsidiary protection status, or an authorisation to stay for humanitarian reasons.
-This share was considerably lower (19 %) for final decisions (based on appeal or review).
+In 2013, just over one third (34 %) of EU-28 first instance asylum decisions resulted in positive outcomes, that is grants of refugee or subsidiary protection status, or an authorisation to stay for humanitarian reasons.
+This share was considerably lower (18 %) for final decisions (based on appeal or review).

 Data sources and availability

 The 1951 Geneva Convention relating to the status of refugees (as amended by the 1967 New York Protocol) has, for over 60 years, defined who is a refugee, and laid down a common approach towards refugees that has been one of the cornerstones for the development of a common asylum system within the EU.

 Since 1999, the EU has worked towards creating a common European asylum regime in accordance with the Geneva Convention and other applicable international instruments.
 A number of directives in this area have been developed.
 The four main legal instruments on asylum — all recently recast — are:

 - the Reception Conditions Directive 2013/33/EU laying down standards for the reception of applicants for international protection;

 - the Dublin Regulation (EU) 604/2013 establishing the criteria and mechanisms for determining the Member State responsible for examining an application for international protection lodged in one of the Member States by a third-country national (national of a non-member country) or stateless person.